HugoBlox/theme-research-group/content/authors/oliver-ratmann/_index.md

   url: "https://www.imperial.ac.uk/people/oliver.ratmann05"

 # Short bio (displayed in user profile at end of posts)
-bio: I develop bespoke statistical methods for public good.
+bio: My group and I are particularly interested in novel Bayesian methods that harness information.

 # List each interest with a dash
 interests: